TomCrypto/Insight/README.md

 </p>

 <p align="justify">
 Both the library and the sample are powered by the <a href="http://sharpdx.org/" title="SharpDX Home Page">SharpDX</a> project, and require DirectX 11.
-The SharpDX binaries are served via NuGet as part of the build process, however should this not work for any reason, you can always download the latest SharpDX release and adjust assembly references in both projects as required.
+The SharpDX binaries are served via NuGet as part of the build process, however should this not work for any reason, you can always download the latest SharpDX release and adjust assembly references in both projects as needed.
 </p>

 Sample Program